 The ASM curriculum requires 121 total credit hours of courses.
 ASM core courses comprise of 43 credit hours in topics such as machinery, precision agriculture, safety and health, engines and power, hydrology, and more.
 In their final year, ASM majors will complete a two semester Capstone experience sequence working in teams to complete real world problems sponsored by local and national organizations.
 Students will also also take several business courses and further specialize their degree by choosing from a number of Ag Management and Ag Science electives.
 See the full ASM Curriculum and sample Four Year Plan.

 Students will begin their academic journey in ASM by working with a CFAES College Advisor to determine any applicable transfer credit and discuss general education courses.

-Upon enrollment in ASM and after meeting with a College Advisor, students will be assigned to LaShanda Coleman as their departmemt Academic Advisor.
-LaShanda will help new ASM students create their road map to graduation and assists with academic forms and petitions.
-After meeting with LaShanda, students are assigned a Faculty Advisor who can further help students approve their semester schedules, discuss jobs and internships, and more.
+Upon enrollment in ASM and after meeting with a College Advisor, students will be assigned to a Department Academic Advisor and a Faculty Advisor.
+Department Academic Advisors will help new ASM students create their road map to graduation and assists with academic forms and petitions.
+Faculty Advisors can further help students approve their semester schedules, discuss jobs and internships, and more.